 Enter the total dwelling unit wall area shared with other dwelling units if HERS verification of dwelling compartmentalization leakage is required.

 This field is automatically calculated as the sum of the total dwelling unit surface area if HERS verification of dwelling compartmentalization leakage is required.

+This field is automatically calculated unless the CF1R is an NCB or ADD.

 This field is automatically calculated as the target dwelling unit compartmentalization leakage value if HERS verification of dwelling compartmentalization leakage is required.

 Enter the date that the enclosure air leakage test data was collected.